Likenttt/eastlake-cloudflare-worker-short-url/readme.md

 #### Initialize Cloudflare KV namespace

-Fill in the kv namespace id in `wrangler.toml` below.
-It is not necessary to name your namespace `LINKS` because it is just a global variable exposed to worker.
+Fill in the KV namespace ID in `wrangler.toml` below.
+It is not necessary to name your namespace `LINKS` because it is just a global variable exposed to the worker.

 ```
 [[kv_namespaces]]